Beethoven (I Love to Listen To): Background and composition

-Style

-The Savage album returned Eurythmics to a more electronic sound and the "Beethoven" vocals are performed mostly as spoken-word from Lennox, with the exception of the repeated phrase "I love to" throughout the track.
+Lyrically, the song portrays a woman going mad as portrayed by Lennox.
+David A. Stewart claimed the song was about "somebody losing their mind, a woman under the influence or that kind of feeling", later claiming that "Annie grasped that concept straightaway".
+Stewart composed the song primarily on a Synclavier machine, allowing him to produce the song in a manner which allowed for lines throughout the song to be repeated.
+The lyrics "I was dreaming like a Texan girl" and "a girl who thinks she should have something extreme" are to contradict the portrayal of a satisfied housewife in the accompanying music video.

+The song was not initially the preferred choice as lead single from the album by their record label, RCA Records; however, at this stage of their career, Eurythmics had full control over which songs were to be released as singles from their albums.
+Stewart claimed that "imagine, I delivered this video as the first single to the record label, they [RCA Record executives] all sitting in a room, I put it on, and there's Annie going, I was dreaming like a Texas girl".
+Stewart imagined the response from the record label would have been along the lines of "what the hell is this?" or "she's got a wig on and knitting".

 Music video

-Music videos were produced for all twelve tracks on the Savage album, all directed by Sophie Muller, and most of them with a shared concept featuring character(s) played by Lennox who display characteristics of dissociative identity disorder or split personalities.
+Music videos were produced for all twelve tracks on the Savage album, most of which were directed by Sophie Muller, and most of them with a shared concept featuring character(s) played by Lennox who display characteristics of dissociative identity disorder or split personalities.

 As the first part of this loose narrative, the "Beethoven" video begins with Lennox portraying a repressed, middle-class housewife, knitting in her apartment.
 She exhibits characteristics of obsessive–compulsive disorder through her habitual cleaning and chopping of vegetables.
 The video also includes a mischievous little girl who has blonde hair, and a man who is wearing make-up and an evening gown, neither of whom are directly noticed by the housewife even though they are in her living room with her.

 These characters are seemingly components of a new character that the dowdy housewife becomes as she has a nervous breakdown and transforms herself into a blonde, overtly sexual vixen.
 In this newly liberated persona, she trashes the apartment that, as a housewife, she had kept meticulously clean.
 The video ends with her walking out into the street laughing.